Below are frequently asked questions from the Office of Student Conduct. If your question is not addressed, contact the office directly.

 Yes!
-Only certain University staff, including the Office of Student Conduct, your college Dean's Office, and/or Residential Life Office, has access to your student conduct records.
-You may, however, sign an authorization to release your student conduct records to another person or organization (e.g. parent/guardian or Study Abroad program).
+Only certain University staff, including the Office of Student Conduct, your college Dean's Office, and the Residential Life Offices, have access to your student conduct records.
+You may choose to sign an authorization to release your student conduct records to another person or organization (e.g. parent/guardian or Study Abroad program).

 How long are student conduct records kept and maintained?

-In compliance with federal law, we keep and maintain student conduct records for 7 years from the time of the incident.
+In compliance with federal law, we keep and maintain student conduct records for seven years from the time of the incident.
 Records involving dismissals from the University are kept and maintained permanently.

 I have a student conduct record.
 How will this affect my graduate school application?